saidnasirov/solutions_repo/docs/1 Physics/1 Mechanics/Problem_1.md

 ### 3 Effect of Angle on Flight Time:

-The projectile launched at 60° stays in the air longer than the one launched at 30 $\degree$ because it has a larger vertical component.
+The projectile launched at 60° stays in the air longer than the one launched at 30° because it has a larger vertical component.

 The 30° projectile reaches the ground faster because it has a lower initial vertical velocity.